MAHABOCW Schemes – Bandhkam Kamgar Yojana Guide

 • Apply only for their first marriage (for self-assistance).

-• For daughter’s marriage assistance, the worker must be registered, and the daughter must be unmarried at the time of application.
+• For assistance with a daughter’s marriage, the worker must be registered, and the daughter must be unmarried at the time of application.

 3. Benefits Provided